envoyproxy/gateway/site/content/en/v1.0.0/user/security/ext-auth.md

 ---
-title: "External Authorization"
+title: External Authorization
 ---

 This guide provides instructions for configuring external authentication.

 External authorization calls an external HTTP or gRPC service to check whether an incoming HTTP request is authorized or not.
 If the request is deemed unauthorized, then the request will be denied with a 403 (Forbidden) response.
 If the request is authorized, then the request will be allowed to proceed to the backend service.

-Envoy Gateway introduces a new CRD called [SecurityPolicy][SecurityPolicy] that allows the user to configure external authorization.
-This instantiated resource can be linked to a [Gateway][Gateway] and [HTTPRoute][HTTPRoute] resource.
+Envoy Gateway introduces a new CRD called [SecurityPolicy](../../contributions/design/security-policy) that allows the user to configure external authorization.
+This instantiated resource can be linked to a [Gateway](https://gateway-api.sigs.k8s.io/api-types/gateway) and [HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute) resource.

 ## Prerequisites

 Follow the steps from the [Quickstart](../quickstart) guide to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 Verify the Gateway status: